 - change detection runs over a large tracked set

-- the workload is read-heavy rather than update-heavy
+- the workload is read-heavy instead of update-heavy

 Practical guidance: